jpinera/jpinera.github.io/essays/finding-new-potentional-in-software-engineering.md

 ## Looking Towards the Future

-In general, learning these foundational software engineering principles has allowed me to get a better perspective on what .
-Potential in job market and practices, ever growing field of computer science and software development.
-Looking to develop/refine more skills and move forward to ics 414these In the end, only time will tell.
+In general, learning these foundational software engineering principles has allowed me to get a better perspective on what software development is all about.
+Taking ICS 314 has not only allowed to get an ideal taste of common practical procedures in a possible workplace setting for development, but it has also allowed me to unlock new interests in the different aspects of software engineering.
+From this, I have realized that there is much more grown potential through a variety of jobs in the rapidly growing field of computer science.
+I look forward to developing and refining my skill sets by taking the next step toward advanced software engineering concepts through ICS 414.
+I'm not too certain if I'll end up working in software development, but like an artist's and farmer's work, the journey towards the vision takes time.
+Even though time is a deciding factor, I've realized that appreciating the journey is part of this process ... _But truly in the end, only time will tell._